 Encouraging collaboration within the food system transformation movement is one of Stray Dog Institute’s core priorities.
 We believe that collaboration builds the strength of our movement by helping advocates work together to increase effectiveness and by giving funders the knowledge to make more informed decisions.

-This two-part blog series explores the process of organizing a collaborative gathering and lessons learned through the collaboration process.
-In this first blog, we discuss how Stray Dog Institute promoted strategic dialogue among aligned nonprofits while collaboratively developing our philanthropic priorities with the help of nonprofit leaders, academics, and fellow funders.
+This two-part blog series explores the process of organizing a collaborative gathering and facilitating the collaboration process.
+In this first post, we discuss how Stray Dog Institute promoted strategic dialogue among aligned nonprofits while collaboratively developing our philanthropic priorities with the help of nonprofit leaders, academics, and fellow funders.
+In the second post, we explore Stray Dog Institute’s lessons learned from facilitating collaborative working groups leading to the creation of collaborative work products.

 The Roundtable on Animal Agribusiness Reform